 Disclaimer: Some of the links in this post are affiliate links, and I will earn a small commission if you make a purchase using them.
 Thanks for your support.
 It keeps this website and training free for you.

-Here a some simple steps that will help you to start your blog:
+Here some simple steps that will help you to start your blog:

 Step 1: Find a host and choose a plan

 I highly recommend you pay for your WordPress site.
 You will find a free website to be super-limiting.
-A free hosting web host is best if the blog is made for personal reasons, such as sharing photos with family, with no intention of expanding the blog or making a profit at all from the blog.
+A free web host (such as wordpress.com, blogspot, etc.) is best if the blog is made for personal reasons, such as sharing photos with family, with no intention of expanding the blog or making a profit at all from the blog.

 I have heard of nothing but good reviews from fellow bloggers about SiteGround – plus they have the lowest price.
 It’s really a no-brainer.
 You can see a comparison chart here.
 Here’s why I like SiteGround: